Analysis - After selloff, some dip toes back in emerging markets

 "China is likely to be far less effective as an engine for global recovery than in previous episodes such as 2009," said Bhanu Baweja, an investment strategist at UBS in London.

 J.P.
-Morgan, in its June 28 research note, has reduced its growth forecast for emerging markets as a group in 2013 to 4.6 percent from its previous estimate in March of 5.1 percent.
-The U.S. investment bank has also lowered emerging market growth in 2014 to 5.1 percent from its initial forecast of 5.4 percent.
+Morgan has reduced its growth forecast for emerging markets as a group in 2013 to 4.8 percent from its previous estimate of 5.1 percent.
+The U.S. investment bank expects emerging market growth of 5.4 percent in 2014.

 Still those growth numbers are way above estimates in developed markets, which are forecast to grow just 1 percent this year and 1.8 percent in 2014, J.P.
 Morgan data show.

-Note: (This story is corrected to say that Brazilian emerging market bond yields have risen rather bonds have fallen.)